Economic Indicators

 U.S. Automotive Production

-U.S. Auto Production Increased Slightly in July 2025
+U.S. Auto Production Decreased by 15% in August

 Michigan Vehicle Production